 You can download a printable set of practice questions for the VPT here.

-Placement tests are given in the Learning Technology Center located on the ground floor of Brown Library.
+Placement tests are given in the Testing Center located on the ground floor of Brown Library.

 No appointment is necessary to take a placement test.
 Students will need a picture ID and their student identification number (A student ID number will be generated after completing the VWCC online application process).
 There is no fee for placement testing.
-Any student who is retesting or does not feel that he or she needs both tests will need to present a testing slip from Advising.
+Any student who is retesting will need to present a testing slip from Advising.
+Please do not bring children with you to the Testing Center.

 We use VW Alert to immediately contact you during a major crisis or emergency.